sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Issue resolutions that don't address the issue or create more issues.

+SUPPLIERS

+34. Suppliers fail to meet the needed quantities

+35. Suppliers fail to meet the expected quality.

+36. Suppliers don't meet a fitting price for the project.

+37. Supply time don't meet the timeline needs for the project.

-## list of possible technical issues
+## list of possible technical issues with general elements.

-1. Accuracy/precission of the element is not enought
+1. Accuracy/precission of the element don't achieve the design goals

-2. Aging of the element is not enougth
+2. Aging of the element don't achieve the design goals

-3. Robustness of the element is not enougth
+3. Robustness of the element don't achieve the design goals

-4. reliability of the element is not enought
+4. reliability of the element is doesn't achieve the design goals

-5. sensibility of the component is not enoght.
+5. sensibility of the component doesn't achieve the design goals

-6. working range of the component is not enoght.
+6. working range of the component is not enoght for the design goals

+7. elements wears-out and don't achieve the design goals

+8. element doesn't meet design goals under defined enviroment conditions.

+9. thermal performance don't achieve the design goals.

+10. mechanical performance don't achieve the design goals. (fatigue, resilience, rupture strength, rupture stress.... there are several factors to take into account).

 https://pascal.computer.org/sev_display/index.action